Slow Motion

 Lovely, Mark.

-2. Trent Lewin says:
+2. Trent Lewin's avatar Trent Lewin says:

 Days go faster, make your words match the pace.
 Or exceed it.
 We have that power.